triwoods/udacity-ml-projects/capstone/capstone_report_SenLi.md

 ### Problem Statement

 Various approaches to BBE have been proposed and studied.
 Vector Quantization (VQ) codebook mapping is one of the classical method, which creates discreet mapping of speech parameters from LB to HB [5][6].
 Gaussian Mixture Models(GMM) based method are used to preserve a more accurate transformation between LB and HB by modeling the speech envelope parameter continuously [7].
 Hidden Markov Model (HMM) was the extension of GMM to improve the quality during speech transition by exploiting speech temporal information [8].
 Recent advancement in neural networks learning, especially deep learning, suggested that such framework may have the potential to model complex non-linear relationship between speech LB and HB, which leads to our proposal of this project.

-In this project, we studied several neural network based models for BBE - in particular, from speech LB spectral features to accurately predict speech HB spectral features, such as line spectral frequencies (LSFs).
-Mean squared error (MSE), which is widely used for many regression modeling problems, is used as the error metric between predicted HB features and target HB features in our project.
-The prediction model diagram can be seen in the Figure below.
+In this project, we studied several neural network based models, including multi-layer perceptron (MLP) and long short-term memory (LSTM), for BBE.
+In particular, the model input are speech LB line spectral frequencies (LSFs)  and the model output are speech HB LSFs.
+The model training diagram can be seen in the Figure below.